safreita1/malnet-graph/README.md

 # A Large-Scale Database for Graph Representation Learning
+Accepted for an oral presentation in the NeurIPS 2021 Datasets and Benchmarks Track

 ### MalNet: Advancing State-of-the-art Graph Databases
 Recent research focusing on developing graph kernels, neural networks and spectral methods